-Laney Ohmans is a marketing, communications, and development professional whose work with nonprofit organizations has ranged from promoting puppet spectacles at In the Heart of the Beast Puppet and Mask Theatre to welcoming new members into community at First Unitarian Society in Minneapolis, with pit stops in between to promote catering ventures, design course catalogs, hang flyers, and build websites.
+Laney (Dolores) Ohmans is a marketing, communications, and development professional whose work with nonprofit organizations has ranged from promoting puppet spectacles at In the Heart of the Beast Puppet and Mask Theatre to welcoming new members into community at First Unitarian Society in Minneapolis, with pit stops in between to promote catering ventures, design course catalogs and annual reports, and build websites.

-Laney is the person to talk to if you have a press inquiry; you would like to become a student blogger; you are an alumni wondering how you can get involved; or you would like to request additional printed material for the campus where you work.
+Laney is the person to talk to if you have a press inquiry; you would like to support HECUA’s work with a contribution; you are an alumni wondering how you can get involved; or you would like to request additional printed material for the campus where you work.

-Lauren joined HECUA in August 2009 as a recent graduate of the University of Minnesota, Twin Cities.
-As a college student, Lauren designed her own degree in Journalism, Art, and Global Studies, was a Community Engagement Scholar, and participated in HECUA’s Art for Social Change program.
+Lauren joined the HECUA recruitment team in August 2009 as a graduate of the University of Minnesota, Twin Cities.
+As an undergraduate, Lauren designed her own degree in Journalism, Art, and Global Studies, was a Community Engagement Scholar, and participated in HECUA’s Art for Social Change program.
 Always interested in intersectionality and cross-disciplinary studies, with a focus on art, social justice and community work, Lauren has found HECUA to be a perfect home.
-She has lived and traveled in New Zealand and the South Pacific, many countries in Europe, and as far as Iceland, but hopes to someday follow in her Grandmother’s footsteps of visiting every continent!
+She has lived and traveled in New Zealand and the South Pacific, many countries in Europe, and as far as Iceland, but hopes to someday follow in her grandmother’s footsteps of visiting every continent!
 Lauren recently completed the Mini MBA for Nonprofits at the University of St. Thomas Opus College of Business, and is currently pursuing her masters degree in Arts and Cultural Leadership at the University of Minnesota.